I am a huge fan of our easy chicken street tacos recipe. Authentic taco taste right in your own kitchen.

 I personally prefer the flavor and texture of chicken breasts, but chicken thighs sometimes work even better for grilling because they have a higher fat content, which makes them not stick to the cooking surface as easily.

 Chicken thighs also tend to be a little juicier, because of their higher fat content.

 Chicken breasts are lower in calories and cholesterol and higher in protein, so it really is just a personal preference for this recipe.

 If you do have chicken thighs, feel free to try them in this recipe!
 Leave a comment below and let us know how it goes.

-related article: love a good chicken taco recipe?
+Related article: Do you love a good chicken taco recipe?
 Try our Instant Pot Hawaiian BBQ Chicken Tacos.

 Our newest cookbook – Copycat Cooking